m-roberts/cloudshell-lcd/README.md

 ##### helper/functions
 Abstracting functionality away from the main script to improve legibility.
 #### raid/checkRAID.bash
-This runs every 5 minutes to check the state of the RAID setup, and updates a file accordingly. `cloudshell-lcd` checks this file on each refresh
+A nice wrapper around the output of `raidmgr_static` to produce a useful output to `cloudshell-lcd`.
+This runs every 5 minutes to check the state of the RAID setup, and updates `/var/log/RAID_STATUS4LCD` with text representing what to display in `cloudshell-lcd`, which checks this file and renders the text to the display on each refresh.
 #### raid/raidmgr_static (JMS56X HW RAID Manager V8.0.0.1)
-Not really sure right now...
+This is the low-level diagnostics tool used by `checkRAID.bash` to assess the actual state of the drives.

 ## To Do
+* Pass all Shellchecker tests
 * Debug inevitable bugs from `danger coding` the hell out of this implementation
 * Add systemd service to run checkRAID.bash every 5 minutes; replace cron